SagarDhandare/Techno-Health-Project/README.md

 # Techno Health Project ❤
 All Health Care Model At One Place.
-This repository consists of files required to deploy a Machine Learning Web App created with Flask and deployed using Heroku platform.

 #### If you want to view the deployed model, click on the following link:

 • https://techno-health-2727b.web.app/

 ## Preview